 Autoxidation is a free radical chain reaction in which hydrogen atom abstraction in combination with addition of oxygen forms peroxyl radicals.
 The reaction shows selectivity for positions where stable radicals can be formed.
 So far, all fragrance substances that have been investigated with regard to the influence of autoxidation on the allergenic potential, including identification of formed oxidation products, have oxidisable allylic positions that are able to form hydroperoxides and/or hydrogen peroxide as primary oxidation products upon air exposure.
 Once the hydroperoxides have been formed outside the skin they form specific antigens and act as skin sensitisers.
 Secondary oxidation products such as aldehydes and epoxides can also be allergenic, thus further increasing the sensitisation potency of the autoxidation mixture.
 The process of photoactivation may also play a role, but further research is required to establish whether this activation route is currently underestimated in importance due to insufficient knowledge of the true haptens in this context.
 It should be noted that activation of substances via air oxidation results in various haptens that might be the same or cross-reacting with other haptens (allergens).
 The main allergens after air oxidation of linalool and linalyl acetate are the hydroperoxides.
 If linalyl acetate is chemically hydrolysed outside the skin it can thereafter be oxidised to the same haptens as seen for linalool.
 A corresponding example is citronellol and citronellyl acetate.
 In clinical studies, concomitant reactions to oxidised linalool and oxidised linalyl acetate have been observed.
-Whether these reactions depend on cross-reactivity or are due to exposure to both firagrance substances cannot be elucidated as both have an allergenic effect themselves.
+Whether these reactions depend on cross-reactivity or are due to exposure to both fragrance substances cannot be elucidated as both have an allergenic effect themselves.
 Linalool and linalyl acetate are the main components of lavender oil.
-They autoxidise on air exposure of lavender oil increased the sensitisation potency.
-Patch test results in dermatitis patients showed a connection between p
+They autoxidise on air exposure also when present in the essential oil, and form the same oxidation products found in previous studies of the pure synthetic terpenes.
+Experimental sensitisation studies showed that air exposure of lavender oil increased the sensitisation potency.
+Patch test results in dermatitis patients showed a connection between positive reactions to oxidised linalool, linalyl acetate and lavender oil.